-Directors, officers, and employees who have access to confidential information relating to the Company are not permitted to use or share that information for stock trading purposes or for any other purpose except the conduct of the Company's business.
+Directors, officers, and employees who have access to confidential information relating to the Company are not permitted to use or share that information for stock trading purposes or for any other purpose except the conduct of the Company’s business.
 All non-public information about the Company should be considered confidential information.
 To use non-public information for personal financial benefit or to “tip” others who might make an investment decision on the basis of this information is not only unethical and against Company policy but is also illegal.
 Directors, officers, and employees also should comply with the Company's Policy Statement on Inside Information and Insider Trading.
-If a question arises, the director, officer, or employee should consult with the Company's Chief Financial Officer.
+If a question arises, the director, officer, or employee should consult with the Company’s General Counsel.

 5. Corporate Opportunities

 Directors, officers, and employees are prohibited from taking for themselves personally or directing to a third party any opportunity that is discovered through the use of corporate property, information, or position without the consent of the Board of Directors.
 No director, officer, or employee may use corporate property, information, or position for improper personal gain, and no director, officer, or employee may compete with the Company directly or indirectly.
 Directors, officers, and employees owe a duty to the Company to advance its legitimate interests when the opportunity to do so arises.